XjSv/Cooked/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Cooked is the absolute best way to create & display recipes with WordPress.
-SEO optimized (rich snippets), galleries, cooking timers, printable recipes and much more.
+Cooked is the best way to create & display recipes with WordPress.
+SEO optimized, nutrition, galleries, cooking timers, printable recipes and more.

 == Description ==

 Cooked is the absolute best way to create & display recipes with WordPress.
-SEO optimized (rich snippets), galleries, cooking timers, printable recipes and much more.
+SEO optimized (rich snippets), nutrition, galleries, cooking timers, printable recipes and much more.
 Check out the full list below.

 Be sure to check out the **[online demo](https://demos.boxystudio.com/cooked/)** as well as the **[Cooked Documentation](http://docs.cooked.pro/)** if you need some help!